MarioProjects/cody/README.md

 ![Welcome Illustration](assets/welcome.jpg "Welcome Illustration")

 The purpose of this project is to tackle the finetuning of a Large Language Model (LLM) on the task of code generation.
+A report is published at [Weights & Biases](https://wandb.ai/marioparreno/cody/reports/Cody--Vmlldzo4MTc0ODg4).

 # Index